chaton2325/Seneca-Hack/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Run Flask server on port 8097
+# Run Flask server on port 8097 (Or choose your port)
 flask run --host=0.0.0.0 --port=8097
 Frontend → open index.html in your browser or run with your preferred server.